ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/project-setup.rst

 The upstream Rust project is responsible for developing the core library.

-All upstream Rust code is reviewed by a documented team of appointed Rust experts, and heavily tested, before being merged.
+All upstream Rust code is reviewed by a documented team of appointed Rust experts and heavily tested before being merged.
 Changes are reviewed by an expert who was not involved in the change.
 Test results and review evidence are public.

 See :ref:`history:contributing to upstream` for more details on the upstream development and quality management process.